Africa Regional HIV Grant - Removing Legal Barriers

-- Training for parliamentarians on HIV, human rights and the law: The training run by Enda Santé in August 2016, and again in 2017, focused on the role and impact of parliamentarians on changing policy and reforming legislation to improve access to justice, health care and ensure human dignity for all.
-The participants, including civil society and key population reps, were exposed to challenges faced by vulnerable groups and trained on specific tools to support revision of laws, policies and strategies.
+- Training for parliamentarians on HIV, human rights and the law: The training run by Enda Santé in August 2016, and again in 2017, focused on the role and impact of parliamentarians on changing policy and reforming legislation to improve access to justice and health care and ensure human dignity for all.
+The participants, including civil society and key population representatives, were exposed to challenges faced by vulnerable groups and trained on specific tools to support revision of laws, policies and strategies.

 - Policy brief on law enforcement and key populations: A policy brief focusing on the key role of law enforcement in the context of key populations.

-- Capacity strengthening: ARASA and ENDA are working to build capacity of NGO sub-recipients.
-Work already undertaken with Enda Santé will ensure that by the end of 2018 they will meet or exceed the minimum requirements to become a Global Fund PR.
+- Capacity strengthening: ARASA and Enda are working to build capacity of NGO Sub-Recipients.
+Work already undertaken with Enda will ensure that by the end of 2018 they will meet or exceed the minimum requirements to become a Global Fund PR.

-- Advocacy and strategy meeting on transgender people: In October 2016, SALC and the Southern Africa Trans Forum (SATF) organised a regional meeting in Johannesburg, South Africa to examine the legal and policy frameworks that affect transgender people across the Southern African Development Community countries.
+- Advocacy and strategy meeting on transgender people: In October 2016, SALC and the Southern Africa Trans Forum (SATF) organized a regional meeting in Johannesburg, South Africa to examine the law, rights and policy frameworks that affect transgender people across the Southern African Development Community countries.

 - Regional training: Training was delivered across the region with 36 people attending training on health litigation and 37 being trained on prison health and rights.